Murshidabad district: Climate

-Murshidabad has a tropical wet-and-dry climate (Köppen climate classification).
+Murshidabad has a humid subtropical climate (Köppen climate classification).
 The annual mean temperature is approximately 27 °C; monthly mean temperatures range from 17 °C to 35 °C (approximate figures).
 Summers are hot and humid with temperatures in the low 30s and during dry spells the maximum temperatures often exceed 40 °C during May and June.
 Winter tends to last for only about two and a half months, with seasonal lows dipping to 9 °C – 11 °C between December and January.
 On an average, May is the hottest month with daily average temperatures ranging from a low of 27 °C to a maximum of 40 °C, while January the coldest month has temperatures varying from a low of 12 °C to a maximum of 23 °C. Often during early summer, dusty squalls followed by spells of thunderstorm or hailstorms and heavy rains cum ice sleets lash the district, bringing relief from the humid heat.
 These thunderstorms are convective in nature, and is locally known as Kal baisakhi (কালবৈশাখী, Nor'westers).

 Rains brought by the Bay of Bengal branch of South-West monsoon lash the city between June and September and supplies the district with most of its annual rainfall of approx 1,600 mm (62 in).
 The highest rainfall occurs during the monsoon in August approx 300 mm (12 in).
 Floods are common during Monsoon, causing loss of life, destruction of property, and loss of crops.